freeCodeCamp/freeCodeCamp/guide/english/computer-science/threads/index.md

 A thread for a certain program consists of some or all of that program’s compiled instructions, plus some information required for the CPU to execute these instructions.

 **Multithreading** is a programming concept where a program spawns multiple threads during execution so as to perform tasks faster.
+Life Cycle of a Thread
+A thread goes through various stages in its life cycle.
+For example, a thread is born, started, runs, and then dies.

 Here is a simple multithreading example in python which prints the numbers 1 through 10, by spawning a separate thread for each print statement.